-BOOK-ENTRY-ONLY SYSTEM.
-The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
+RATING.......
+The Bonds are rated "AA-" by S&P Global Ratings, a division of S&P Global Inc. ("S&P").
+The Outstanding Bonds (as defined in the Resolution) of the Authority for the System are rated "AA-" by S&P, without regard to credit enhancement (see the nominee of DTC pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof within a maturity.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
-Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS - or
+Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS -